bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 <!-- theme: info -->
 > #### Note
-> The remainder of this tutorial will be working with the theme’s base folder, `cornerstone`.
+> The remainder of this tutorial uses the theme’s base folder, `cornerstone`.

 ## Adding data attributes